JonathanGrossman/python_basics/05_variables.md

 # Variables

 In Python, you use variables to store data in your computer's memory.
 By storing data in memory, your application can access that data while running your application.
-For instance, if you have a number in your Python code, but you don't save it to a variable, the Python interpreter will not remember that number as it continues reading the remainder of your.
+If you have a number, for instance, in your Python code, but you don't save it to a variable, the Python interpreter will not remember that number as it continues reading the remainder of your.
 If, however, you save that number to a variable (e.g., `x = 10`), Python stores `x` in memory and assigns it a value of `10`.
 With the value stored in memory, you can use it later in your code.

 ```python
 # example of storing a value in a variable and using it later